 But when everyone got to the top of the stairs and looked at each other, we’d hear Tibor whimpering— the cats made him nervous!
 Like, “Oh, crap, there are those cats again, what do I do?”
 We had to comfort him and remind him we were one family and he was safe.
 He’s good now.

-When we connected intuitively, Thunder shared that he detested his name.
+When we communicated intuitively, Thunder shared that he detested his name.

 Being a military family, my husband Charlie and I searched for a military hero we admired for a new name.
-We found Tibor (Hungarian for Theodore) Rubin, a Medal of Honor awardee.
+We found Tibor Rubin a Medal of Honor awardee.
 Both Tibors had both survived terrible conditions and thrived in spite of them.
 And were really good-hearted souls.
 Thunder became Tibor!
 He likes his name.

 What’s in a name?